simbricks/simbricks/doc/user/howto.rst

-experiments and setting up the communication channels with other simulators more convenient, add a class for the simulator to the orchestration framework that inherits from :class:`~simbricks.orchestration.simulators.Simulator` or one of the more specialized base classes in :mod:`simbricks.orchestration.simulators`.
+experiments and setting up the communication channels with other simulators more convenient, add a class for the simulator to the orchestration framework that inherits from :class:`~simbricks.orchestration.simulators.Simulator` or one of the more specialized base classes in :mod-orchestration:`simulators.py`.
 In this class you define the command to execute the simulator together with further parameters, for example, to connect to the communication channels with other simulators.
 Below is an example of what this looks like.

 .. code-block:: python
   :linenos: